Michelle Kwan: Diplomatic positions

 On November 9, 2006, Secretary of State Condoleezza Rice named Michelle Kwan as a public diplomacy ambassador.
 In this non-salaried position, Kwan represented American values, especially to young people and sports enthusiasts, and traveled widely.
 Kwan made her first overseas trip in the capacity of public diplomacy ambassador with a visit to China from January 17–25, 2007.

-Her diplomatic position as an envoy continued in the Barack Obama administration where she worked with Vice President Joe Biden and then Secretary of State, Hillary Clinton.
+Her diplomatic position as an envoy continued in the Barack Obama administration where she worked with then Vice President Joe Biden and Secretary of State Hillary Clinton.

 Following her first trip to China as a public diplomacy envoy, Kwan continued her role in subsequent trips to Russia in June 2007, Argentina in March 2008, Ukraine in February 2009, South Korea in January 2010, and Singapore in January 2011.

 On April 15, 2011, it was announced that Kwan would serve as an adviser to the U.S.-China Women's Leadership Exchange and Dialogue (Women-LEAD).
 In December 2012, Kwan was appointed as a State Department senior adviser for public diplomacy and public affairs.

 In June 2015, Kwan announced that she would support Hillary Clinton's campaign efforts by working on outreach efforts from Clinton's headquarters in Brooklyn.

 United States ambassador to Belize

 On December 15, 2021, President Joe Biden announced that he intended to nominate Kwan to be United States ambassador to Belize.
 She was formally nominated on January 7, 2022.
-Hearings on the nomination were held before the Senate Foreign Relations Committee on May 18, 2022.
+Hearings on her nomination were held before the Senate Foreign Relations Committee on May 18, 2022.
 Her nomination was reported favorably by the committee on June 9, 2022.
 She was confirmed by the Senate with a voice vote on September 29, 2022.
 She received her appointment on October 7 and was sworn in on October 10, 2022.
 She presented her credentials to Governor-General of Belize Dame Froyla Tzalam on December 5, 2022.
+She is the first Asian American woman to hold the position.
+She served in that position through the Biden administration, leaving in January 2025.